-The only two issues you may find uncomfortable while getting a dental impression are the taste of the alginate material and if you have a gag reflex – the latter depends on your personal level of sensitivity.
-The impression material does not have flavor added, but its natural flavor only lasts while the impression is being taken.
-Feel free to ask your dentist for a sip of water or a swish of an antibacterial mouthwash like Colgate Total® Advanced Pro-Shield™ Mouthwash, to help get rid of the taste once the impression has been taken.
+The only two issues you may find uncomfortable while getting a dental impression are the taste of the alginate material and the potential triggering of your gag reflex.
+The impression material does not have flavor added, so its natural flavor only lasts while the impression is in your mouth.
+Feel free to ask your dental professional for a sip of water or a swish of an antibacterial mouthwash once it's out.

 If you're concerned about your gag reflex, you're not alone!
 Many people are nervous about getting a dental impression because of the expectation of a foreign material having to sit at the back of their mouth for a few minutes.
 But did you know there are things you can do to mitigate the chances of triggering your gag reflex?
 Try breathing through your nose or asking your dental professional if you can sit up during the procedure (reclining can put your throat in an awkward position).
 These are a few practices that can help you feel more comfortable in the quick time it takes to have your impression completed.